If you are a landlord with a property that you need to sell, there are a number of options available to you.

-The secret to selling your tenanted home is to engage in communication from the onset.
-Being open, honest and discussing your intentions with your tenants, will result in a much easier sale of your tenanted property.
+The secret to selling your tenanted home is to engage in communication with tenants from the onset.
+Being open, honest and discussing your intentions, will result in a much easier sale of your tenanted property.

-Spring’s homebuying service can assist landlords by purchasing a property when tenants have reached the end of their tenancy agreement at a date that suits both parties.
-The ability to collaborate with Spring and choose a completion date, can eliminate the risk of landlords being in possession of a vacant property and running up expenses associated with a vacant property waiting to be sold on the open market.
+Spring’s homebuying service can assist landlords by purchasing a property when tenants have reached the end of their tenancy agreement.
+The ability to collaborate with Spring and choose a completion date to suit, can eliminate the risk of landlords being in possession of a vacant property for a long period of time and running up expenses associated with an empty property.

 Contact Spring today to discuss how our trusted and transparent homebuying service can provide the right solution for your business needs.

-No, properties can be sold as vacant or tenanted.
+No, properties can be sold on the open market as vacant or tenanted, but it is the norm for landlords to sell untenanted, especially if it is a private buyer who wants to make it their family home.
 Some tenants choose to purchase the property from a landlord, especially those that are long term, so make sure you explore all options prior to sale.

 How much notice do I need to give my tenants that I am selling the property?